ggamecrazy/bluez-ibeacon/README.md

 After installing Bluez you can make the ibeacon binary in the bluez-beacon directory.

-For the iOS part, Fire up XCode and run the BeaconDemo app on a device that supports BTLE such as the iPhone 5 or later.
-The information displayed on screen is needed to run the Bluez beacon.

 Confirm that bluetooth is up and running by typing in your console:
 ```